 The general term of protection of achievements of selection is 30 years from the registration date.
-However, the term of protection for plant varieties such as grapes, decorative trees, fruit cultures and forest varieties are 35 years.
+However, the term of protection is 35 years for plant varieties such as grapes, decorative trees, fruit cultures and forest varieties.

-For further information about the main IPRs, see Patents, trade marks, copyright and designs in Russia.
+For further information about the main IPRs, see Patents, trade marks, copyright and designs in the Russian Federation.